INS Field Test | Spatial FOG

 The following steps were taken:

-- The GNSS antennas were connected to the Spatial Dual to provide GNSS reference data.
-RTK was activated to maximise accuracy to <10mm.
+• The GNSS antennas were connected to the Spatial Dual to provide GNSS reference data.
+RTK was activated to maximize accuracy to <10mm.

 Field Test Result

 The result was an extremely impressive 0.1% difference in position between the RTK-assisted GNSS reference and the position estimated by the Spatial FOG INS.
-That is, ~568m over a 568000m distance.
+That is, ~564m over a 558 km distance.

 The map above shows the trajectories of the GNSS reference (red line) and the Spatial FOG INS (blue line) during the last few km of the test.